Skip to main content

 🕓 Example:

-“Send Proposal” → 0 days after workflow starts.
+“Send Proposal” → 0 days after workflow starts at 9:00 AM.

 2. Before Booking Start Date